 Once your tooth is prepared, your dentist will take an impression of your smile.
 This will be done with either a physical mold or digital imaging.
 The dentist uses the impression to construct a personalized dental crown that fits comfortably and securely to your unique tooth.

 They will ensure the crown also looks both beautiful and natural with your surrounding natural teeth.
-The permanent crown may take several weeks to build in the dental lab.
+The permanent crown may take several weeks to be made in the dental lab.

 Securing the Dental Crown to Your Tooth